Billy5691-2/Billy5691-2.github.io/_posts/2025-1-23-Fan-And-RGB-Controller-Part-2.md

 I plan on first implementing basic PWN control for the fan.
 This will help me familairse myself with the software and PWM control.
 I will then move onto temperature reading, which I do not expect to be much of a challenge.
 After which I will combine PWM control of the fan with the temperature reading to have the temperature affect the PWM speed.
 And lastly, I will work on making the fan react in a manner appropriate to temperature changes.
 This means leaving time for fans to ramp up and down at a rate that won't create awful noise, and avoiding unnecessary changes in speed for brief temperature swings.

+## Completion:

+I will move onto the next stage when I am able to control a fan with a thermistor and produce an acceptable sound when the temperature changes.
+I will not aim for perfect fan curve control, that will be more of a focus in later stages of the project, nearer to completion.